 MA‘O Mā‘ona ‘Auwai and Workforce Consortia Convening Support

-- Facilitate engagement of prospective employers to co-design a mechanism to communicate on-farm skills acquisition.
+- Facilitate engagement and pilina of prospective employers to co-design a mechanism to communicate on-farm skills acquisition.

 With HACBED’s support, MAʻO hopes to increase matriculation of youth from the Waiʻanae, ʻEwa, and Waialua regions into post-secondary education through their ‘Auwai programming efforts.
 Additionally, they would like to “improve the wage-earning capacity and access to enriching careers with employers aligned with MAʻO in the pursuit of pono economic development and the creation of thriving lāhui”.